estiwidder/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

 3. Implement the `EntitiesProvider` interface.
    At the `EntitiesProvider` there are two `provide` methods for `personal information` and for `missing entities`.

-4. Pass the implementation of the `EntitiesProvider` to the `ChatController` at the ChatController creation
+4. Pass the implementation of the `EntitiesProvider` to the `ChatController` upon the ChatController creation

     ```kotlin
     ChatController.Builder(getContext()).entitiesProvider(the EntitiesProvider implemintation)...build(...)
     ```
 ---

+## COMMENTS: WHAT IS VIEW SAMPLE?
+DO WE HAVE THIS FOR ALL IMPLEMENTATIONS?
  > view Sample: [`missing entities` and `personal information` usage]({{'/docs/faq/missing-entities-example.md' | relative_url}})
 {: .mt-6}